-Renting a car in Mexico is surprisingly cheap and super convenient getting around Tulum.
+Renting a car in Mexico is surprisingly cheap and super convenient for getting around Tulum.
 Driving in Tulum can be pretty terrifying.
-Some roads do not have lanes and I had a lot of difficulty figuring out if it was a 1, 2, or 3 lane road.
+Some roads do not have lanes and I had a lot of difficulties figuring out if it was a 1, 2, or 3-lane road.
 Plus, the roads are terrible and there are extremely large potholes everywhere!

-Tulum surprisingly has a lot of bicyclist, it’s much easier to park than a car and super active.
-Most hotels provide bikes, but it’s on a first come basis so go early to snag one.
+Tulum surprisingly has a lot of bicyclists, it’s much easier to park than a car, and super active.
+Most hotels provide bikes, but it’s on a first-come basis so go early to snag one.
 If not bikes can be rented for around 150 pesos a day, more than likely you can negotiate a deal for multiple days.

-Taxi’s are a convenient way to get around Tulum, I personally didn’t take a cab, but I heard they can be overpriced.
-Most taxi stands will be outside of the hotels and along the main attractions.
+Taxies are a convenient way to get around Tulum, I personally didn’t take a cab, but I heard they can be overpriced.
+Most taxi stands will be outside of the hotels and along with the main attractions.

 What Money Is Used In Tulum